RIKEN-RCCS/lens3/doc/design.md

         --Do not lock.
         --In this situation, there is no option to stop MinIO.
 MinIO Address Table If you remove it from the polling interval at worst, it will undergo apoptosis after the polling interval time, so leave it alone.
-    --Reset Storage Zone Table (*)
+    --Reset Storage Pool Table (*)
       --It is possible for the administrator to forcibly reset.
       --It is also possible for the administrator to delete only specific entries.
-      --If you reset the Storage Zone Table (*), the data registered by the user will be lost.
+      --If you reset the Storage Pool Table (*), the data registered by the user will be lost.

     --Forced start of MinIO
     --MinIO forced stop (time consuming op.)